Colonial Third Party App Plug-in & Plan Setup

 - Dependents - must have at minimum First/Last Name, DOB & Gender)

 8. Syncing the Existing Coverages - This step is only required if the case has existing coverages.
-To access the Sync interface, go to the company's Benefits tab > Colonial Operations (under Third Party Apps section at bottom).
+To access the Sync interface, go to the company's Benefits tab > Colonial Operations (under Third Party Apps section at the bottom).
 THIS MUST BE DONE PRIOR TO ACTIVATING OPEN ENROLLMENT IN EMPLOYEE NAVIGATOR.
 COLONIAL SYNC FUNCTIONALITY IS DEACTIVATED ONCE AN OPEN ENROLLMENT SEASON IS ACTIVATED.

 - Under Benefits > Colonial Operations - click Send Census to Colonial.
 This sends all ee demographic data to Harmony.
 Note: The system doesn't produce confirmation that the census was sent - just know that if you've hit the button, you've sent the census.